bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 :::chunk

-While we use journal titles to assign labels, the actual text underlying these representations are **abstracts**.
+While we use journal titles to assign labels, the actual data underlying this representation are **abstract texts**.
-These, too, show regional patterns;:
+Here we color the map by length of each abstract (darker color: shorter abstracts; lighter color: longer abstracts).
+This, too, shows regional patterns, with some disciplines preferring longer abstracts than others.

 ```api
 labels:
   url: null